turingschool/backend-curriculum-site/module3/lessons/consuming_an_api.md

       expect(page).to have_css(".party")
       expect(page).to have_css(".district")
     end
-    # And they should be ordered by seniority from most to least
     # And I should see a name, role, party, and district for each member

   end